CurtRod/SimpleEVSE-WiFi/README.md

 # SimpleEVSE-WiFi

-SimpleEVSE-WiFi brings WiFi functionality to your SimpleEVSE WB to control your Charging Station very easy.
-It uses an ESP8266 to communicate with SimpleEVSE WB via ModBus (UART) and offers a web interface to control it.
-Optional there is a possibility to connect an impulse meter via S0 and an RC522 RFID reader to detect valid RFID tags.
+EVSE-WiFi brings WiFi functionality to your EVSE WB/DIN to control your Charging Station very easy.
+It uses an ESP8266 to communicate with the EVSE WB charging controller via ModBus (UART) and offers a web interface to control nearly everything.
+Optional there is a possibility to connect an impulse meter via S0 or a Modbus meter ([RS485-TTL Adapter](https://www.evse-wifi.de/produkt/evse-wifi-ttl-rs485-converter/) is required) and an RFID reader to detect valid RFID tags.

 If you want to support this project, I would be very happy about a donation.